Lloyd-Emperor/Ticket-Purchase-Website/README.md

-# Lloyd Emperor Ticket Purchase Website
+# Event Ticket Purchase Website

 A modern and user-friendly ticket purchase platform designed to streamline ticket booking for events.
 This website offers a seamless experience for users to select ticket categories and complete payments securely.